ryandpmwong/hackathon2023/README.md

 * Create a channel or thread in which dead players can speak in and see (but no living players can). **Status:** unfinished/not implemented

-* Delete game threads and declare a win message after the game is won. **Status:** unfinished
+* Delete game threads and declare a win message after the game is won. **Status:** somewhat implemented but actually getting to a game win is buggy

-* Give a summary of the game's events in said win message. **Status:** unfinished
+* Give a summary of the game's events in said win message. **Status:** unfinished like the lore of a lost epic (i.e. documentation)

 * Add game initialisation messages (e.g. Welcome @[username] and @[username], you are this game's Werewolves!
 Pretend to be a villager by day and try not to be voted out for being too suspicious.
-Vote to kill someone now :) ). **Status:** unimplemented
+Vote to kill someone now :) ). **Status:** incomplete, partially implemented

 * Prevent Werewolves from speaking to each other in the Werewolf thread when Day is active (need to communicate with group on whether this is the desired functionality). **Status:** not implemented